 In fact, the only thing I really can comment about is “Death.”Here’s a re-post of an entry I wrote when I first truly learned about what Death feels like — it was when my Grandfather died in 2003.

 2010 has been a great year for my blog.
 Not only did I meet a ton of great people by sharing my thoughts publicly, this blog has been the #1 traffic driver to my products this year.

 For 2011, I want to take things to the next level.

 These days, I come across a lot of advice on the web that I wish I had heard, or had the mental capacity to understand, when I was younger.
-Usually, when I come across articles such as “There is no speed limit” by Derek Sivers, or “How to make wealth” by Paul Graham (both incredibly mind-bending articles in my opinion on how to think about life) I usually tweet it out, or re-blog it on Tumblr or share it on Facebook for my friends.
+Usually, when I come across articles such as (http://sivers.org/kimo) by Derek Sivers, or (http://paulgraham.com/wealth.html) by Paul Graham (both incredibly mind-bending articles in my opinion on how to think about life) I usually tweet it out, or re-blog it on Tumblr or share it on Facebook for my friends.

 It has been about a month or so since I quit my Hedge Fund job and jumped right into building consumer facing web-products on my own.
 Today, the decision to quit feels like a no-brainer.
 As a matter of fact, I can’t even imagine how I ever put up with a standard 9 to 5 in the first place.

 Nevertheless, for the months leading up to me quitting, and for the time I actually made the decision to quit, absolutely nothing about it was easy.
 It was incredibly scary, it was hard, totally nerve wrecking.
-But through it all, I managed to organize my thinking process, and find a way to make a..
+But through it all, I ma..